nogibjj/ids_final_sbd/README.md

 [![Install](https://github.com/nogibjj/ids_final_sbd/actions/workflows/lint.yml/badge.svg)](https://github.com/nogibjj/ids_final_sbd/actions/workflows/lint.yml)

-This microservice provides analytics for the top 200 Spotify podcasts in the US.
-It utilizes Flask for web interaction and Pandas for data processing.
-The data is obtained through the Spotify API and transformed into insightful analytics where the user selects alternative Top 10 filters that are not avaiable on the official Spotify Charts.
+The Spotify Podcast Analytics Microservice is a Flask-based web application designed to analyze and present insights into the top 200 Spotify podcasts in the US.
+This microservice focuses on providing information about the top 10 podcasts based on different criteria, allowing users to explore alternative rankings.

+### Features
+#### Filtering Options:
+- Users can filter podcasts based on three criteria: Spotify ranking, longest average time of episodes, or episode count.
+The filter is applied through radio buttons for each criterion.
+- Top 10 Podcasts Display:
+  - The microservice displays the top 10 podcasts based on the selected filter criteria.
+  - Podcast details include the show name, total number of episodes, average length of episodes, an external link to the podcast, and a brief description.
+- Episode Previews:
+  - Users can preview the last three episodes of each podcast using embedded audio players.
+  - The audio files are sourced from the provided URLs.

 The web app was is available at: [https://alterschart.azurewebsites.net/](https://alterschart.azurewebsites.net/)

 ## Table of Contents